apache/apisix-website/blog/en/blog/2022/08/28/fault-injection-testing-with-api-gateway.md

 ## Software Fault Injection 💻💉

 Among the many methods to perform Fault Injection, the technique of **Software Fault Injection** is especially getting more popular among companies managing large, complex, and distributed systems.
-In this sort of software testing technique, a special piece of code, associated with the system under test, tries to simulate faults.
-It is normally completed before deployment to identify any potential flaws that might happen in the running software😱.
+In this software testing technique, a special piece of code associated with the system under test tries to simulate faults.
+It is usually completed before deployment to identify potential flaws in the running software 😱.
 Fault injection can better identify the nature and cause of production failures.

 ## Fault Injection Testing with API Gateway

 The **fault injection** approach at the [API Gateway](https://apisix.apache.org/docs/apisix/terminology/api-gateway/) level can be used to test the resiliency of application or microservices APIs against various forms of failures to build confidence in the production environment.
 The technique can be used to inject delays and abort requests with user-specified error codes, thereby providing the ability to stage different failure scenarios such as service failures, service overloads, high network latency, network partitions, etc. Fault injection can be limited to a specific set of requests based on the (destination) upstream cluster of a request and/or a set of pre-defined request headers.

-For a streaming giant like [Netflix](https://www.netflix.com/), the migration to a complex cloud-based microservices architecture would not have been possible without a revolutionary testing method known as fault injection👊.
+For a streaming giant like [Netflix](https://www.netflix.com/), the migration to a complex cloud-based microservices architecture would not have been possible without a revolutionary testing method known as fault injection 👊.
 There is a very well-known strategy like [Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) which uses fault injection to accomplish the goal of more reliable systems.
 And Netflix teams built their own _Chaos engineering tool_ called [Chaos Monkey](https://netflix.github.io/chaosmonkey/).

-## Apache APISIX Fault Injection Plugin🔌
+## Apache APISIX Fault Injection Plugin 🔌

 [Apache APISIX Fault Injection Plugin](https://apisix.apache.org/docs/apisix/plugins/fault-injection/) also offers a _mechanism_ to inject some errors into our APIs and ensures that our resilience measures are effective.